samuelpampolini/study-react-nextjs/README.md

 ## Setting up the Database for the environment

 ### Using Docker-Compose
+1) Open the folder /.docker/
-Execute `docker-compose up -d` to start the database
+2) Execute `docker-compose up -d` to start the database

 ### Using Docker Dev Environment
 1) Open the Docker Desktop